-Level 1 - Unadjusted quoted prices in active markets for identical assets or liabilities;

-Level 2 - Inputs other than quoted prices that are observable for assets or liabilities, either directly or indirectly; and Level 3 - Inputs for assets or liabilities that are not based on observable market data.
+- Level 1 Unadjusted quoted prices in active markets for identical assets or liabilities; - Level 2 Inputs other than quoted prices that are observable for assets or liabilities, either directly or indirectly; and - Level 3 Inputs for assets or liabilities that are not based on observable market data.

-The Company's financial instruments consist of cash, accounts payable and accrued liabilities, and convertible securities.
-The fair value of these financial instruments, other than cash, and convertible securities approximates their carrying values due to the short-term nature of these instruments.
-Cash is measured at fair value using level 1 inputs.
+The Company's financial instruments consist of cash, marketable securities, accounts payable and accrued liabilities, and convertible securities.
+The fair value of the accounts payable and accrued liabilities approximates their carrying values due to the short-term nature of these instruments.
+Cash and marketable securities are measured at fair value using level 1 inputs.
 Convertible securities are measured using level 2 inputs as it uses observable inputs other than quoted prices included within level 1.